PoonLab/surfaces/scripts_pipeline/sequence_analysis.md

 - csv file with k-mer distance between sequences

-In RStudio, provide your working directory, name of file with your k-mer distance, and name of your outpur file by modify the first few lines:
+In RStudio, provide your working directory, name of file with your k-mer distance, and name of your output file by modify the first few lines:

 ```R
 ########################################